mattgathu/blog/posts/2024-01-17-tenx-reading-journal.md

 ## Jan-24-2024
 **Title:** [What is Complexity Science?](https://complexityexplained.github.io/)

 This is a general explainer on complex systems.

 A complex system is a large collection of components that interact locally but self-organize to exhibit non-trivial properties at larger scales that can't be explained nor predicted from knowing the individual components alone.

-> "_There's no love in a carbon atom,_ _No hurricane in a water molecule,_ _No financial collapse in a dollar bill._"
+> "_There's no love in a carbon atom,_ _No hurricane in a water molecule,_ _No financial collapse in a dollar bill._" - Peter Dodds

 **Interactions**